JettChenT/scan-for-webcams/README.md

 * `python sfw search rtsp`: **DANGER** searches for rtsp servers on shodan, and performs enumeration on them to try and find streams

-* `python sfw search --help`: for more options and help

 * `python sfw play {url}`: plays the camera stream
   * for `rtsp://` streams, sfw will play it in a GUI viewer (see `sfw/rtsp.py`)
   * for all other streams, sfw will open it in the default browser.

+* `python sfw search ... --gui`: displays the scanned cameras in a grid visually.

+* `python sfw search --help`: for more options and help

 The program will output a list of links with the format of `ip_address:port`, and descriptions of the image beneath it.